stebucko360/BoardGameAPI/README.md

 I am open to constructive feedback on this project so if you feel you have any insights into adapting/implenting this API feel free to get in contact.

+This API demonstrates features such as:

+-Queries
+-Pagination
+-GET, POST, PATCH, DELETE (See the hosted version below for the full list of endpoints; some examples are at the bottom of the README)
+-Handling complex queries
+-SQL Injection prevention
+-TDD development focus

 ## Link to hosted version:

 https://stephen-board-game-api.herokuapp.com/api